 It is best to take ibuprofen with food or milk to prevent stomach upset.
 If a dose is missed, it should be taken as soon as the patient remembers, unless it is close to the time to take the next dose.
 In that case, do not double up on doses — simply skip the missed one.

-Do not take other NSAID drugs unless given permission by a doctor.
 Tell the doctor if you are taking aspirin, lithium, water pills, steroids, blood thinner or blood pressure medicine in addition to ibuprofen.

 People who should not take ibuprofen

 Women in the later stages of pregnancy should not take ibuprofen.
 Patients with bleeding disorders, stomach ulcers, liver disease, advanced kidney disease, or who are about to or have just had coronary artery bypass graft surgery should not take ibuprofen.

 In 2015, the U.S. Food and Drug Administration (FDA) updated drug labels for NSAIDs, including ibuprofen, to strengthen a warning that the drugs may increase the risk of heart attack or stroke.
 This risk may be higher for people who take the drugs for a long time, or at higher doses.
 The warning says that people should not take NSAIDS, including ibuprofen, if they have had a recent heart attack, unless directed by a doctor.